-- A general education core and other courses that culminate in the Associate of Applied Arts and Sciences degree and prepare students with knowledge and performance competencies required for immediate employment in selected careers.
+- A general education core and other courses that culminate in the Associate of Applied Arts and Sciences degree or the Bachelor of Science in Nursing degree and prepare students with knowledge and performance competencies required for immediate employment in selected careers.

 - Academic advising and career services that assist students to adequately plan and prepare for their selected careers and guide those who are uncertain about future career choices.

 Prepare future leaders who actively participate in the life and work of the church and display a commitment of service to others through

 - A Christ-centered community where students are guided toward the model of Jesus Christ, encouraged to grow in their faith and empowered to view themselves as agents of change.

 - Student leadership opportunities throughout the first two years of the college experience in academics, athletic activities, dramatic productions, worship planning, student recruitment, residential life, etc.

 - Service-learning and community opportunities in a variety of curricular and extra-curricular activities.

 - Experiences that expand students’ vision of the Mennonite church, its values and tenets, its people and programs.